DaveParillo/cisc187-reader/_sources/back-matter/q200-resources.rst

 - http://www.open-std.org is a bare bones site with a huge amount of detailed information related to open standards: C, C++, Python, Vulnerability information, and more.

+- `Working Well with Legacy Code <https://www.cloudbees.com/blog/working-well-with-legacy-code>`__

+  A clear, approachable article providing insights and strategies for dealing with legacy codebases.
+  Thanks to Tracy Cavanaugh and the young ladies of `Mrs. C’s High School Club <https://www.mrscshighschoolclub.org>`__ for this recommendation.

+  Their suggestion is timely because legacy code has been on my mind lately.

+  Working with legacy code matters because it represents the accumulated knowledge, decisions, and solutions of the past.
+Mastering it allows programmers to preserve functionality, reduce technical debt, and build a foundation for future innovation.
+By understanding and improving existing systems, developers gain insight into software design, architecture, and maintainability which are valuable skills on the journey from apprentice to mastery.